 Understanding Hybrid Golf Clubs

-Our first consideration should be understanding what a hybrid golf club is.
-Hybrids are designed to combine the best features of woods and irons into a single club.
-This makes them versatile and a good option for high handicappers who need forgiveness on the course.
+A hybrid golf club combines the best features of woods and irons into a single club.
+That makes them versatile and forgiving, exactly what high handicappers need.

 Club Head Design